EvanDaley/EvanDaley/README.md

 Recently, I've had the privilege of working for a few really cool tech companies in the Pacific Northwest.
 At
 [Kaspien](https://www.kaspien.com/software/)
-our Saas systems drove over *1B* in sales.
+we developed Saas systems that drove over *1B* in sales.
 At
 [Two Barrels](https://www.twobarrels.com/)
 our software has helped create over *1M* companies in the US.